Samar962/INDUCTION-EXPERIENCE-FROM-ME/README.md

 - She described the topic very breifly.
 Everyone sitting in auditorium listened her attentively.
 She also described about the Relationship toward our family and toward our friends.

  ### 12:30pm to 01:30pm
-- It's time of the lunch break.
-A breif escape for nourishment and relaxation.
+- It's time of  lunch break.
+A brief escape for nourishment and relaxation.

  ### 01:30pm to 02:30pm
-  - In this time there was a P2P leacture.
-Which was conducted by the senior of that collage.
-IN this leacture she gave the knowlage about the <B>C++ LANGUAGE</B>.
-She gave the knowlage about What is the <B>"VARIABLES", "PSEUDO CODE",</B> etc.
+  - At this time there was a P2P leactur.
+Which was conducted by the senior's of  collage.
+IN this leactur she gave the knowledge about the <B>C++ LANGUAGE</B>.
+She gave the knowledge about What is the <B>"VARIABLES", "PSEUDO CODE",</B> etc.
-- In this leacture we preformed 4 program.
-Which was given by the senior of the collage.
+- In this leactur we performed 4 programs.
+Which were given by the senior's of the collage.